pateldeev/cs480Patel/PA3/README.md

 * Exiting <br>
   * ESC: Will properly close all windows
 <br>
-* Moon control: you can also control the moon's movement by pressing any of the above keys in conjuction with the left shift key.
+Moon control: you can also control the moon's movement by pressing any of the above keys in conjuction with the left shift key.
 For instace: <br>
-  * lShift + s: stops rotation and orbit of moon only <br>
+&nbsp;&nbsp;&nbsp; lShift + s: stops rotation and orbit of moon only <br>
-  * lShift + rightClick: reverse rotation direction of moon only <br>
+&nbsp;&nbsp;&nbsp; lShift + rightClick: reverse rotation direction of moon only <br>

 ## Menu